coconatree/File-Dowloader/README.md

 - Running
   - java FileDowloader <One of the test cases> <lowerbound - int>-<upperbound - int>
   - java FileDowloader www.cs.bilkent.edu.tr/~cs421/fall21/project1/index2.txt 100-1000

-# Note

-To a false assumtion of mine this assigment does not work properly.
-It doesn't have any problems running.
-(Mostly)
-But it has a logic erro in it's design and doesn't retrieve all the files it needs to.